Which Country is Bigger: USA or Canada?

 Geography and Geography

-Geography plays a crucial role in shaping a country’s size and its impact on global affairs.
+Geography is key here in shaping a country’s size and its impact on global affairs.
 Canada’s geography is defined by its northern location, with the Arctic Circle covering much of its northern regions.
 The country is home to the Rocky Mountains, the Great Lakes, and the Canadian Shield, a vast geological formation that spans much of its eastern and central regions.
 Canada also has the longest coastline in the world, stretching over 202,080 kilometers (125,570 miles).

 The USA,